 To be successful in this, you need a combination of design elements.
 Colour, fonts, and imagery can be used in your favour to give your website a stunning appearance.
 Your website should clearly express your brand and have a unifying flow.

 A key part of branding is creating a one-of-a-kind logo.
 To keep things budget-friendly, stick to a free design tool.
-LogoCreator is a straight-forward resource for getting your logo completed in minutes.
+Tools like Canva are straight-forward for getting your logo completed in minutes.

 If, however, you’re looking for a bespoke logo, we can help.

-Build trust with potential consumers with your happy customers
+Build trust with potential consumers through your happy customers

 Have you ever bought something online which wasn’t quite what you were expecting?
 With so many buying options online, it can be difficult to know which product to choose.